Linda Long

 Linda Long is a biochemist and musician, who has combined these two fields to create what she terms molecular music.

+Life

-Long worked as a biochemist and a Research Fellow in Complementary Medicine at Exeter University, specialising in the fields of homeopathy, herbal medicine and music therapy.
+Long worked as a biochemist and a research fellow in complementary medicine at Exeter University, specialising in the fields of homeopathy, herbal medicine and music therapy.
 Her work has been published in various medical journals, and she is an associate editor of the Journal Focus on Alternative and Complementary Therapies, published by the Royal Pharmaceutical Society of Great Britain.
 She has been working on molecular music since the 1990s.

 She has been awarded an Invention and Innovation award over two years by NESTA.
 This has enabled her to develop her promotion of music in education, as well as to release two CDs of her music: Music of the Plants and Music of the Body.
 The award has also helped her develop an exhibit at Explore @Bristol.

 Molecular music

 Molecular music involves the translation of the 3-dimensional positions of a protein's amino acids into note sequences.
 This is not an arbitrary process; x-ray crystallography data is used to relate specific musical effects such as volume and pitch to the protein's molecular structure.
 In this way, characteristic patterns in protein structure are heard as recognisable musical note patterns from the structural data.

 This method of translating protein structures into music is said by Long to be a useful aid in understanding proteins for the visually impaired.